openjdk/jdk/doc/building.md

 configure parameter `--with-macosx-codesign=debug`.
 It will be enabled by default in most cases.

+It's also possible to completely disable any explicit codesign operations done by the JDK build using the configure parameter `--without-macosx-codesign`.
+The exact behavior then depends on the architecture.
+For macOS on x64, it (at least at the time of this writing) results in completely unsigned binaries that should still work fine for development and debugging purposes.
+On aarch64, the Xcode linker will apply a default "adhoc" signing, without any entitlements.
+Such a build will not allow being attached to or dumping core.

-If no macosx codesign option is specified, the default is to try for `hardened` signing if the debug level is `release` and either the default identity or the specified identity is valid.
+The default mode "auto" will try for `hardened` signing if the debug level is `release` and either the default identity or the specified identity is valid.
 If hardened isn't possible, then `debug` signing is chosen if it works.
-If nothing works, the codesign step is skipped.
-Note that on `aarch64`, the Xcode linker will always perform a default `adhoc` signing without any entitlements, causing attaching and core dumps not to work.
+If nothing works, the codesign build step is disabled.

 ## Cross-compiling